FAIRplus/the-fair-cookbook/content/recipes/interoperability/creating-knowledge-graph-from-unstructured-text_matched.md

 In our example, we created a dataset of articles' abstracts (corpora) on the topic "cardiac amyloidosis".
-In the biological domain, articles can be collected from the [PubMed(URL_TO_INSERT_RECORD http://www.ncbi.nlm.nih.gov/pubmed/)(URL_TO_INSERT_RECORD http://www.ncbi.nlm.nih.gov/pubmed/) database](https://pubmed.ncbi.nlm.nih.gov/) using [biopython](https://biopython.org/wiki/Download).
+In the biological domain, articles can be collected from the [PubMed (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.a5sv8m)  (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.a5sv8m)  database](https://pubmed.ncbi.nlm.nih.gov/) using [biopython](https://biopython.org/wiki/Download).
-For the sake of simplicity, we retained only the first 5 articles that come up in the search(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/).
+For the sake of simplicity, we retained only the first 5 articles that come up in the search (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.52b22c) .

 ```python